 - You need to have at least 3 years of work experience directly relevant to the position.

-Under this program, you apply for a Distinguished Talent visa as an individual candidate without needing an employer’s sponsorship.
+Under this program, you apply for a visa as an individual candidate without needing an employer’s sponsorship.
 The requirements are the following:

-- You must have a salary or salary offer that is no lower than A$148,700 per year or you are a recent Ph.D. or Masters graduate in the target sectors (see above).
+- You must have a salary or salary offer that is no lower than A$162,000 per year.

 - You need to be endorsed by a nominator who has a national reputation in the same field as you and is either an eligible Australian citizen or resident, an eligible New Zealand citizen or an Australian organization.